EN DE

 Recalls and Technical Service Bulletins

-Contact Opel dealer with VIN to verify all recalls and customer satisfaction programs completed.
-The LSPI ECU update is particularly important for 2015-2017 cars.
+Contact an Opel dealer with the VIN to verify all recalls and ECU updates have been completed.
+The LSPI ECU update is particularly important as it prevents catastrophic engine damage.

 Warranty Status